10 Impressive Health Benefits Of Chicory Root

 Where to buy chicory root?

 You can buy the root from your nearest supermarket or health food store.
-You can also get it online at Amazon.
+You can also get it online.

 Does chicory root cause gas?

-As per anecdotal evidence, the root may cause gas.
-The fiber in the root is possibly broken down by the bacteria in the intestine, leading to bloating and gas.
+As per anecdotal evidence, chicory root fiber is broken down by bacteria in the intestine, which may lead to bloating and gas.

 Does chicory root increase appetite?